Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Existence and uniqueness of SDEs with finite time delay

 where \begin{enumerate} \item the maps $\mathbf A_\Psi,\mathbf B_\Psi:\mathbb D\Rplus\to\mathbb D\Rplus$, for some fixed $\Psi\in\mathbb D[-\tau,0]$, are defined pathwise for any process $Y\in\mathbb D\Rplus$ by

-\item the process $Y^\Psi=(Y^{\Psi}_t)_{t\geq 0}$ in \eqref{eq:main2} is the segment process of $Y^\Psi\in\mathbb D[-\tau,\infty)$, where $Y^\Psi(s)=\Psi(s)$ for $s\in[-\tau,0)$ and $Y^\Psi(s)=Y(s)$ for $s\geq 0$; \item the functionals $a:D[-\tau,0]\times [0,\infty)\to\R$ and $b:D[-\tau,0]\times [0,\infty)\to\R$ in \eqref{eq:main2} are assumed to be \textit{time-proper} (\textit{locally}) \textit{Lipschitz} (see Definition \ref{def:timeprop}). \end{enumerate} \begin{definition} A map $f:D[-\tau,0]\times \R\to\R$ is called \texttt{time-proper\,\,(locally)\,\,Lipschitz} when it satisfies the following two conditions: \begin{enumerate}[~~~(i)] \item for every $t\geq 0 $, the first component $D[-\tau,0]\to \R, \varphi\mapsto f(\varphi,t)$ of $f$ is (locally) Lipschitz continuous with respect to the supremum norm $\|\cdot\|_\infty$; \item for all $\psi\in D[-\tau,\infty)$, the mapping is also \cadlag. \end{enumerate} \end{definition}
+\item the process $Y^\Psi=(Y^{\Psi}_t)_{t\geq 0}$ in \eqref{eq:main2} is the segment process of $Y^\Psi\in\mathbb D[-\tau,\infty)$, where $Y^\Psi(s)=\Psi(s)$ for $s\in[-\tau,0)$ and $Y^\Psi(s)=Y(s)$ for $s\geq 0$; \item the functionals $a:D[-\tau,0]\times [0,\infty)\to\R$ and $b:D[-\tau,0]\times [0,\infty)\to\R$ in \eqref{eq:main2} are assumed to be \textit{time-proper} (\textit{locally}) \textit{Lipschitz} (see Definition \ref{def:timeprop}). \end{enumerate} \begin{definition} A map $f:D[-\tau,0]\times \R\to\R$ is called \texttt{time-proper\,\,(locally)} \texttt{Lipschitz} when it satisfies the following two conditions: \begin{enumerate}[~~~(i)] \item for every $t\geq 0 $, the first component $D[-\tau,0]\to \R, \varphi\mapsto f(\varphi,t)$ of $f$ is (locally) Lipschitz continuous with respect to the supremum norm $\|\cdot\|_\infty$; \item for all $\psi\in D[-\tau,\infty)$, the mapping is also \cadlag. \end{enumerate} \end{definition}

-A (local, maximal, global) solution to problem \eqref{eq:SDDE2} can be defined similarly as Definition \ref{def:solution}.
+A (local, maximal, global) solution to problem \eqref{eq:SDDE2} can be defined in a similar fashion as Definition \ref{def:solution}.
 All results in {\S}\ref{Sec2.1.1} clearly extend to the non-autonomous case.
 We only highlight the existence and uniqueness result.

 \begin{theorem} Suppose $a, b: D[-\tau,0]\times \R \rightarrow \mathbb{R}$ are time-proper locally Lipschitz functions.
 Then for every $\Phi\in \mathbb D[-\tau,0]$, there exists a stopping time $T_\infty$ and a stochastic process $X$ such that $(X,T_\infty)$ is a local solution to the initial value problem \eqref{eq:SDDE2}.
 The stopping time $T_\infty$ can be chosen such that $(X,T_\infty)$ is a maximal solution of \eqref{eq:SDDE2}.
 This maximal solution is unique.